Loïc Dutrieux, Jan Verbesselt, Johannes Eberenz, Dainius Masiliūnas

 git config --global user.email you@example.com

-Working with Git GUI
+Working with Git Cola

 1. Make changes